-You’re probably aware that certain medications can interact with other medicines, causing uncomfortable and sometimes dangerous medical problems.
+You’re probably aware that certain food and medications can interact with other medicines, causing uncomfortable and sometimes dangerous medical problems.
 However, what you may not know is that there are some foods that can also interact with the medications your aging relative eats.
 According to a survey of older adults on Medicare, two out of five of them take five or more prescription medications.
 Taking multiple medications increases the chances of an interaction.
 Below are some foods that can interfere with various medications.

 Grapefruit juice can interact with many kinds of medications.
 One kind of drug that it can cause problems with is statins.
 Statins are used to lower cholesterol levels.
 If your aging relative drinks grapefruit juice, it can cause there to be excess statins in the blood, which can lead to an increase in side effects.
 Some side effects of statins are muscle soreness and liver problems.
 Not all statins interact with grapefruit juice, though, so be sure to ask their doctor before making them give up this healthy drink.